 Can I change my water supplier if I am a business?

 If you are a business owner and would like to switch your water supplier, since 2017, it is possible to do so under certain conditions.
 Find out who is my water supplier and contact them for details on pricing and how to change.

 A fair price on all your utility bills is crucial for any business to survive these days.
 Contact our experts at Selectra for more information and obtain the best possible price on all your utility bills.

 About Selectra's Service

 Getting the best deal on household bills, such as broadband and energy, isn’t always easy.
 Clear information can sometimes be difficult to find, comparing offers is often a time-consuming hassle, and just getting through to someone on the phone can be a challenge.
-Here at Selectra, we help you sign up to energy and broadband deals without hassle.
+Here at Selectra, we help you know who is my water supplier, sign up to energy and broadband deals without hassle.

 We strive to provide a one-stop site for people who are interested in signing up to a different energy or broadband provider.
 We are convinced that looking for a cheaper deal shouldn't be a hassle, and therefore aim to make the process simpler by saving people time and money by offering them customised quotes from our partners.
 On our website, we aim to provide clear information about energy and broadband products.
 We work closely with select providers in the UK in order to ensure great service to our users.

 Customers can visit the Selectra website and call our Energy and Broadband teams for free.
 Our service is free to use for customers because we receive commission from our supplier partners for connecting them with new customers.
 This process does NOT affect the price for the customers.
 The commission we receive does not influence the recommendations we make on the website or how we let you know who is my water supplier.
 It is of utmost importance to us that our customers have a positive experience and are satisfied with our services.